Topl/BramblPy/README.md

 A Python API wrapper to communicate with the Topl blockchain via requests made using the requests module.
 (Recommended for use with Python 3.x)

 # Installation & Usage
-To install from pip run "pip install brambl" in your project directory<br/>
+To clone from Github run "git clone --single-branch --branch dev https://github.com/Topl/BramblPy" in your project directory<br/>

 ----------------------------------------------------------------------<br/>